Peritoz/pattern-analysis-engine/README.md

 The template describes an output edge of type *eType1* that has as source the third vertex and as target the first vertex, both from the Pattern Description.

-> Note that the numbers represent the index (position) of which the element was described in the Pattern Description, starting at 1.
+> Note: The numbers represent the index (position) of which the element was described in the Pattern Description, starting at 1.

 The example below shows how to set up and run a derivation engine.